arimue/arimue.github.io/_pages/about.md

 ---

 ## Scientific Interest
 The ever increasing possibilities of exploring the earth's surface by remote sensing methods fascinate me.
 I am particularly interested in the potential of remote sensing for the analysis of natural hazards.
 Through a combination of remote sensing and field work I have been working on creating high-quality, high-resolution digital elevation models (DEMs) through satellite photogrammetry.
-These serve as a basis for my research on debis flows in the NW Argentine Andes, a region that is frequently subjected to natural extreme events such as debris flows and landsliding.
+These serve as a basis for my research on debris flows in the NW Argentine Andes, a region that is frequently subjected to natural extreme events such as debris flows and landsliding.

 ## Current Projects